-As a producer, thinking about your legals is likely the least exciting part of your job.
-But it’s probably something you think about more than you want to!
+As a producer, thinking about your legals might not be the most exhilarating part of your day – but it’s something you’ll likely confront more often than you’d prefer, especially in 2025.

-When you’re creating music, film or other creative works in collaboration with other creatives, there are a range of legal issues that come into play and impact how you run your business.
+When you’re creating music, film or other creative works in collaboration with other artists, a range of legal issues – from digital rights to royalty mechanisms – come into play and directly influence how you run your business.

-The easiest way to cover yourself is normally to put in place a Producer Agreement.
+The simplest way to cover yourself is by putting in place a solid Producer Agreement.

 What Is A Producer Agreement?